 General compute

-For web servers and application tiers running on Linux, Graviton provides 10-15% faster API response times even under moderate traffic.
-If your tech stack is built on modern interpreted languages like Java, Python, Node.js, or Go, the migration effort is usually minimal, often requiring little more than a simple instance type swap and an updated machine image.
+For web servers and application tiers running on Linux, Graviton provides faster API response times even under moderate traffic.
+If your tech stack is built on modern interpreted languages like Java, Python, Node.js, or Go, the migration effort is usually minimal.
+You can check the compatibility of software with AWS Graviton to confirm that your specific runtime version supports ARM64.

 Where x86 still wins